 Jan.
 27, 2018, 2 p.m., Rothenberg Hall, The Huntington

-Artists Soyoung Shin and Juliana Wisdom will discuss the influences of French history on their new work, inspired by French decorative art at The Huntington.
-The conversation is moderated by Catherine Hess, chief curator of European art at The Huntington and interim director of the Art Collections.
-Shin’s project, “Picture Elements” (named for the words from which “pixel” is derived) focuses on the 18th-century carpets and tapestries commissioned by King Louis XIV for the Grand Gallery of the Louvre, and explores the ways in which the textile craft overlaps with modern computing.
-Wisdom is developing new work in response to The Huntington’s 18th-century French porcelain collection.
-Emulating the Sèvres Manufactory’s techniques with both traditional and new materials, Wisdom has created sculptures that seek to broaden the historical narrative of Sèvres production by including the often-anonymous women who served as both makers and benefactors.
-This program is a part of The Huntington’s contemporary arts initiative /five, in partnership with Women’s Center for Creative Work.
+Artists Soyoung Shin and Juliana Wisdom discuss the influences of French history on their new work, inspired by French decorative art at The Huntington.
+The conversation was moderated by Catherine Hess, chief curator of European art at The Huntington and interim director of the Art Collections.
+Shin’s project, “Picture Elements” (named for the words from which “pixel” is derived) focused on the 18th-century carpets and tapestries commissioned by King Louis XIV for the Grand Gallery of the Louvre, and explored the ways in which the textile craft overlaps with modern computing.
+Wisdom developed new work in response to The Huntington’s 18th-century French porcelain collection.
+Emulating the Sèvres Manufactory’s techniques with both traditional and new materials, Wisdom created sculptures that seek to broaden the historical narrative of Sèvres production by including the often-anonymous women who served as both makers and benefactors.

 General admission includes all exhibitions, galleries, and gardens.